Your wildlife photography guide.

 Mountains, rocky and grassy areas

-The Mouflon is a small wild sheep found primarily in the mountains of Europe, the Middle East, and Central Asia.
+The Mouflon oriental is a small wild sheep found primarily in the mountains of Europe, the Middle East, and Central Asia.
 It measures between 70 and 80 cm in height at the withers and weighs between 40 and 80 kg, with males generally being larger and more imposing than females.
-What distinguishes the Mouflon is the presence of large, curved horns in males, while females have smaller and less pronounced horns.
+What distinguishes the Mouflon oriental is the presence of large, curved horns in males, while females have smaller and less pronounced horns.
 Their coat is generally reddish-brown in the summer, with a white belly and a darker mane along the back, which becomes thicker and fuller in the winter.
-The Mouflon primarily inhabits mountainous areas, forests, and meadows, where it feeds on grasses, leaves, shrubs, and roots.
+The Mouflon oriental primarily inhabits mountainous areas, forests, and meadows, where it feeds on grasses, leaves, shrubs, and roots.
 It is an excellent climber and moves easily across rocky and steep terrain.
-While its population remains stable, the Mouflon may be threatened by habitat loss, hunting, and competition with domesticated livestock.
+While its population remains stable, the Mouflon oriental may be threatened by habitat loss, hunting, and competition with domesticated livestock.

 Recommended lens: